erikholmberg/cartly/README.md

 # Cartly

-Empowering makers...
-The new way to add E-Commerce to WordPress.
+Empowering makers — The new way to add E-Commerce to WordPress.

 ## Description